 With the right tools asynchronous methods can be adapted in any type of classroom setting to deliver a valuable and engaging learning experience for your students.

 Learning Management Systems (LMS) are the backbone of asynchronous learning.
 They're used to store course materials, track student progress, and provide a way for students to communicate with teachers and peers.
 By integrating the LMS with a peer assessment tool, students can learn from each other and have an engaging experience.

 Discussion boards work as online discussion forums where instructors can post questions for students to participate.
 They are flexible, easy to use, and allow you to create your own structure.
 Once you've set up your discussion board, you can easily monitor the posts and comments made by students so that you know what they're talking about and how well they understand the material.

 Blogs/Wikis/eBooks are great ways to create content that isn't time-sensitive, which means it can be accessed from anywhere, anytime.
 If you're an instructor, this is an excellent way to share resources with students or provide links to useful websites; even for a student, this can be a great way to organize information and create study guides.

 4. eLearning videos

 The gap between learning a new skill and the learner has been reduced to just a tap of a button.
-A recent survey revealed that 58% use digital videos to learn a new skill. eLearning platforms range from YouTube, which is free to Coursera, Udemy, SkillShare and Masterclass which have a subscription or pay per use model.
+A recent survey revealed that 58% use digital videos to learn a new skill. eLearning platforms range from YouTube (free) to Coursera, Udemy, SkillShare and Masterclass, which have a subscription or pay-per-use model.

 5. Asynchronous audio tools